xairline/SceneryPacksOrganiser/README.md

 ### How to run
 - On Windows, you can run it simply by double-clicking.
 If this doesn't work, try the next method

+- On Linux and macOS, set the executable bit, and double-click.
+If prompted, choose "Run in Terminal"

 - On any platform, first open Command Prompt or Terminal and change the active directory to where the program is located\
 Then do `python3 organiser_v2.2r1.py` or `python organiser_v2.2r1.py`\
 To decide which one to use, refer the installation instructions